Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-04/week-04-minutes.md

 ## **Q from nico**

-* Why separate tables for events, expens
+* Why separate tables for events, expense
     * Rod: idk
     * Teo will look at it